jfayre/Talking-Flight-Monitor-Legacy/README.md

 ## Building a Binary Version
-This requires PyInstaller and [UPX](https://upx.github.io) to be installed.
-Install PyInstaller like so:
+This requires PyInstaller to be installed.
+Install it like so:
 ```
 pip install pyinstaller
 ```
-UPX is distributed as a zip file.
-Uncompress it and add the unzipped folder to your PATH.
-Once PyInstaller and UPX are installed, execute the following from the root of the checkout:
+Once PyInstaller is installed, execute the following from the root of the checkout:
 ```
 pyinstaller flightFollowing.spec
 ```